 Henry Cavill did not do any weight training for his preparation for this film.
 His physique was achieved though a a tabata style training regime consisting of only body weight exercises.
-This training methodology was chosen because the goal was to not put on much mass but to develop a very lean, highly defined physique.
+This training methodology was chosen because the goal was to not put on much mass, but to develop a very lean, highly defined physique.

-Henry Cavill said he felt very stressed out leading up to filming of his shirtless scenes for the movie.
-He would wake up every morning and look into the mirror and think "Can I still see the veins in my abs".
+Henry Cavill said he felt very stressed out leading up to the filming of his shirtless scenes for the movie.
+He would wake up every morning and look into the mirror and think "Can I still see the veins in my abs?"
 He said he did look good enough but felt a lot of pressure because he wanted to completely deliver on the shape his director had asked for (a full eight-pack of abs).